 Similar to plaice and sole, cooked dab has a flaky texture with a sweet and juicy flavour.
 Previously discarded from fishing hauls, an increased awareness of sustainable fishing has seen dab reappear on chip shop menus.

 Malcolm says: "Roast whole, with olive oil, salt, pepper and garlic powder.
 Serve with capers, lemon segments and parsley."

-Malcolm says: "Oven roast supreme in olive oil, serve with steamed clams and samphire."
+Malcolm says: "Oven-roast supreme in olive oil, then serve with steamed clams and samphire."

-Gurnards can be rather bony and lack flavour so they're usually quite cheap from fishmongers.
-With a little care and a lot of flavour however the fish makes a great addition to soups and starters.
+Gurnard can be rather bony and lack flavour so they're usually quite cheap to buy.
+With a little care and creative cooking, however, the fish makes a great addition to soups and starters.

 Malcolm says: "Use the bones used to make a broth with tomatoes, celery, garlic and saffron.
 Cut the fillet into pieces, poach and serve in the broth, for a light fish soup."

 Once regarded as the poor relation of the shellfish family, because of their small size and relative abundance, mussels are now very popular and fairly cheap.